Get a free, no obligation personal loan quote with rates as low as 6.99%

 New Brunswick Seniors’ Home Renovation Tax Credit – Refundable

-Following a provincial budget announcement in 2015, qualified New Brunswick seniors and relatives/caregivers can now claim a refundable credit of 10% annually to cover eligible expenses they’ve taken on while renovating their primary residence.
+Qualified New Brunswick seniors, relatives and caregivers can claim a refundable credit of 10% annually to cover eligible expenses they’ve taken on while renovating their primary residence.

 Who Is Eligible?

 Approval for the New Brunswick Seniors’ Home Renovation Tax Credit is not based on an applicant’s income level.
-It’s available to anyone who:
+Instead, it’s available to anyone who is:

 How Much Can You Claim?